Zohaib-Amjad/zohaibRepo/README.md

 # zohaibRepo
-This is the practice 1st repository to check it out
+This is the 1st repository to check it out the overall working of the journey.
+And the doer is Zohaib